jvalenzu2015/AOFtools/README.md

 # AOFtools
-AOF tools used to analyse the Adaptive Optics Modules
+AOF tools used to analyze the turbulence parameters from the AOF UT4